mackosvira/Monthly_Bills_Reminder/README.md

 ### First startup
 > When the script is first started, it checks if bills and log files exist and create them.

 > Create initial predefined bills by making a combination of two lists: locations (home, parrents, location 3, ...)  and bill type (electricity, water, heating , phone/internet, ...), adding month of payment and "not payed" status.
-These lists have to be manualy adopted in the code, the is no dialog for creating them.
+These lists have to be manualy adopted in the code, there is no dialog for creating them.

 > Finaly opens window ("zenity" tool - from filetext), showing list of all bills for payment where new bills can be added and stored in bills.txt file

-> Apart from predefined bills, the should be done manual adoptation of the script for some filepaths or possible installing zenity tool, if not present
+> Apart from predefined bills, there should be some script manual adoptation for filepaths or if needed installing zenity tool

 ### Regular use
 > On PC startup, the script will show a window with payment status of monthly bills, where you can make manual corrections for the payed ones and store the changes